 Taxi fares differ depending on whether your destination is on the Right Bank or Left Bank of the Seine, though Versailles typically falls outside central Paris zoning rules and follows suburban fare structures.

-There is no direct train from Orly to Versailles.
-Travelers must combine:
+There is no direct train from Orly Airport to Versailles.
+Travelers must combine several rail connections through the Paris regional train network.

 Price: €13–€18 total